lszeremeta/molstruct/README.md

 Converts chemical molecule data [Comma Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files to structured data formats - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://schema.org/docs/gs.html).
 Supported
 CSV columns: `identifier`, `name`, `inChIKey`, `inChI`, `smiles`, `url`, `iupacName`, `molecularFormula`, `molecularWeight`, `monoisotopicMolecularWeight`, `description`, `disambiguatingDescription`, `image`, `additionalType`, `alternateName` and `sameAs`.
 Works from CLI on Python 3.2 and above.
 Molstruct is lightweight.
 No additional dependencies are required.

-## What are structured data?
+## What are structured data

 Structured data are additional data placed on websites.
 They are not visible to ordinary internet users, but can be easily processed by machines.
 There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/).
 Molstruct supports them all and use [MolecularEntitly](https://bioschemas.org/types/MolecularEntity/) type.

-## Where to find a CSV file with molecule data?
+## Where to find a CSV file with molecule data

 There are many possibilities.
 The easiest way is to download a CSV file from one of the chemical databases, e.g. [DrugBank](https://www.drugbank.ca/releases/latest#open-data).
 You can also create the CSV file yourself.

 ## Installation